Henry Normal: On the road

 Early in his career Normal toured with the band Pulp.
 With Mark Atwood he helped form the Live Poets Society, whose motto was "poetry so good you can actually understand it".
 Established in Manchester, they performed in pubs and clubs throughout the north of England.
 Normal had an eccentric delivery style, and at a 1987 poetry convention in Corby performed with a paper bag over his head.
-Also in the 1980s, Henry Normal had short prose pieces published in small press magazines such as Peace & Freedom.
+Also in the 1980s, Normal had short prose pieces published in small press magazines such as "Peace & Freedom magazine".
 He released a live album, Ostrich Man, in 1987.

 Television

-In 1991 he starred in Channel 4's late night series, Packet of Three, which blended stand-up comedy with a peculiarly solipsistic sitcom about the staff working at a variety theatre called the Crumpsall Palladium.
+In 1991 he starred in Channel 4's late night series Packet of Three, which blended stand-up comedy with a peculiarly solipsistic sitcom about the staff working at a variety theatre called the Crumpsall Palladium.
 As the beleaguered, depressed theatre owner, Normal was assisted by stage manager Frank Skinner and kiosk attendant Jenny Eclair.

-Henry co-wrote and script edited the multi-award-winning Mrs Merton Show and the spin-off series Mrs Merton and Malcolm.
+He co-wrote and script-edited the multi-award-winning Mrs Merton Show and the spin-off series Mrs Merton and Malcolm.
 He also co-created and co-wrote the first series of The Royle Family with Caroline Aherne and Craig Cash.
-With Steve Coogan, he co-wrote the BAFTA-winning Paul and Pauline Calf Video Diaries, Coogan's Run, Tony Ferrino, Doctor Terrible, all of Steve's live tours, and the film The Parole Officer.
+With Steve Coogan, he co-wrote the BAFTA-winning Paul and Pauline Calf Video Diaries, Coogan's Run, Tony Ferrino, Dr. Terrible's House of Horrible, all of Coogan's live tours, and the film The Parole Officer.

 Productions

-Setting up Baby Cow Productions in 1999, Henry executive produced all, and script edited many, of the shows of its seventeen-and-a-half-year output during his tenure as MD.
+Setting up Baby Cow Productions in 1999, Henry executive-produced all, and script-edited many, of the shows of its seventeen-and-a-half-year output during his tenure as MD.
 Highlights of the Baby Cow output during this time include Oscar-nominated Philomena, Gavin and Stacey, I Believe in Miracles, Moone Boy, Uncle, Red Dwarf, The Mighty Boosh, Marion and Geoff, Nighty Night, Camping, Hunderby and Alan Partridge.

 Radio

-Since retiring in April 2016, Normal has written and performed ten BBC Radio 4 shows combining comedy, poetry and stories about his life and family: A Normal Family, A Normal Life, A Normal Love, A Normal Imagination, A Normal Nature, A Normal Universe, A Normal Communication, A Normal Ageing, A Normal Communication and A Normal Home.
-In 2018, Two Roads published A Normal Family: Everyday adventures with our autistic son, which Henry co-wrote with his wife, screenwriter Angela Pell.
+In 1994, Normal performed a series of four shows called Encyclopedia Poetica on BBC Radio 4.
+Since retiring in April 2016, Normal has written and performed twelve Radio 4 shows combining comedy, poetry and stories about his life and family: A Normal Family, A Normal Life, A Normal Love, A Normal Imagination, A Normal Nature, A Normal Universe, A Normal Communication, A Normal Ageing, A Normal Community, A Normal Home, A Normal Journey and A Normal Humanity.
+Both series of shows have since been repeated on BBC Radio 4 Extra.

 Publications

+In 2018, Two Roads published A Normal Family: Everyday adventures with our autistic son, which he co-wrote with his wife, screenwriter Angela Pell.

 Henry has several poetry collections published by Flapjack Press: